POPWorldMedia/POPForums/docs/externalloginconfig.md

 ---
 # External Login Configuration

 >Important: External logins are not the same as OAuth-Only Mode.
-These are simply a shortcut so your users don't need to remember their forum-specific credentials.
+Sometimes referred to as "social logins," these are simply a shortcut so your users don't need to remember their forum-specific credentials.
 They still create an account in the forum.
 [OAuth-Only Mode](oauthonly.md) relies entirely on an external identity provider and provisions accounts through it.
 >
 > External logins are great for public forums.
 For corporate or private forums coupled exclusively to an external identity platform, use OAuth-Only Mode.